repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### A Containment or bidirectional Reference must be Unique if its UpperBound is different from

-* The property >unique< of an EReferenz indicates, that a list of references of a model instance must not contain duplicates.
-Within one model instance, an element may not be referenced repeatedly.
+* The property 'unique' of an EReferenz indicates, that a list of references of a model instance must not contain duplicates.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie22.PNG" target="_blank">